 A Stranger I Had Known My Entire Life

 I can’t explain this to anyone who thinks that I am rational or logical.
-But both of us experienced the same feeling – as if we had just met a stranger that we had always known our entire lives.
+But both of us experienced the same feeling – as if we had just met a stranger that we had known our entire lives.
 A stranger who is precisely what you are looking for with no compromises.
 In the eight weeks that we have known each other, we have only been apart one evening except for my trips away for business.
-We have played basketball, cooked meals together, played tennis, went for long walks, worked on DIY projects together, traveled to Kansas for my mother’s celebration of life – and we are like two magnets that when they came into proximity of the other – have come together with such a powerful force that no one can pull them apart.
+We have played basketball, cooked meals together, played tennis, went for long walks, worked on DIY projects together, traveled to Kansas for my mother’s celebration of life.
+We are like two magnets that when in close proximity of each other – have joined with such a powerful force that no one can pull them apart.

 A Wish Come True

 Every year on my birthday, I always wished the same wish.
-I would stare at the candles take a deep breath and say, “all I want is to find someone to love.”
+I would stare at the candles take a deep breath and say, “all I want is to find someone special to love.”
 I never wished for money, or a better job, or materials things.
-All I ever wanted was to find someone special to share life’s journey.
-This year on my birthday, I just blew out my candles and smiled.
+I just wanted to find someone special to share life’s journey.
+This year on my birthday, I blew out my candles and smiled.
 There is nothing more that I need to make my life complete.

 I am so happy that I decided to make my life a priority and I am so glad that I took the chance to find someone special.
 And if my mother is somewhere in heaven looking down at me with a smile on her face, all I can say is “Thanks, mom.”
 She sent me the perfect gift, and I plan on living every day giving as much love as I can, treasuring the man that I love, and enjoying the beginning of a new life with my soul mate.
 It’s never too late for happily ever after.